 Deadline for applications for "Short Project Presentations" (incl. poster presentation, if applicable) is December 15, 2023.
 The selection process of short project presentations will be terminated by the end of January, 2024.

 Exhibitors (institutions, publishers, companies) can present themselves in different ways at the Sixth Congress of Polish Studies.
 If you are interested, please contact the organizers by January 15, 2024.

 All those interested in participating without an individual contribution are invited to register at www.polenforschung.de/Anmeldung-Registration/

-Registrations will be possible from summer 2023.
+Registrations will be possible until March 5, 2024.
 Please note: All registrations are binding and will only become effective after payment of the congress fee.
 A refund of congress fees is not possible for organizational reasons.